 - At the end of the first academic year in which a student is registered for the propaedeutic phase, but no later than 31 August of that year, students receive a recommendation ('study advice') regarding the continuation of the program they are taking.
-The propaedeutic phase is the first period of the Bachelor's program at this institution, and has a total study load of 60 ECTS-credits. - 2.
-Without prejudice to the provisions in subsection 3, the recommendation ('study advice') does not imply a rejection as referred to in subsection 4 if the student has obtained at least 42 ECTS-credits before the end of that academic year - 3.
-If the student has been granted exemptions for courses of the propaedeutic phase, no rejection is implied in the recommendation referred to in section 4 if the student has obtained 70% of the remaining ECTS-credits.
-If necessary, the norm is rounded up so that it can be expressed in whole ECTS-credits for the determination of the ECTS-credits that must be obtained. - 4.
+The propaedeutic phase is the first period of the Bachelor's program at this institution, and has a total study load of 60 ECTS-credits. - Without prejudice to the provisions in subsection 3, the recommendation ('study advice') does not imply a rejection as referred to in subsection 4 if the student has obtained at least 42 ECTS-credits (including exemptions) before the end of that academic year - 3.
+If a student deregisters from the program before 1 March and does not re-enrol in the program before the end of the academic year, no recommendation ('study advice') will be given to the student. - 4.
 In all other cases, a recommendation ('study advice') is given which implies a rejection, as referred to in article 8.3, subsection 4.